vsanand27/PyBer_Analysis/README.md

 ## Revenue by City Type

 ![alt text](https://github.com/vsanand27/PyBer_Analysis/blob/master/analysis/Fig8.png)

 ## Revenue and No of Ride (Volume)by City Type

+The anlaysis show Market Segmentation and the fare prices.
+The size of the buble reflects # of rides or Volueme
 ![alt text](https://github.com/vsanand27/PyBer_Analysis/blob/master/analysis/Fig1.png)

+## Review Outliers - Box & Whispers
+The analysis show Median, Inter, Upper and Lower Quadrent.
+There were no outliers reported
 ![alt text](https://github.com/vsanand27/PyBer_Analysis/blob/master/analysis/Fig2.png)